rosell-dk/webp-convert/README.md

 **NOTE: In 2.0.0, WebPConvert will not return any value.
 Failure is handled purely by exceptions (1.3, also throws exceptions, but not when the failure is that no converters were operational)**

+PS: In 2.0, you can alternatively set the ewww api key by setting an environment variable ("EWWW_KEY").

 To convert using a specific conversion method, simply set the *converters* option so it only has that method.